 Registration closes May 20th at 11:59pm Pacific Time

 Join us for an in person retreat in the beautiful San Bernardino mountains and deepen your practice within this secluded setting in nature.

-We will tend to the heart and mind with compassionate mindfulness and strengthen our connection with ourselves and each other, with time for enjoying nature, deep rest, and practice in this beautiful setting.
-During this five day retreat, we will learn to slow down and attune to the fresh simplicity of our present moment experience, rest in stillness, and connect with the heart’s inner capacity for healing and freedom.
+There will be time for enjoying nature, deep rest, and practice in this beautiful setting.
+As we learn to slow down and attune to the fresh simplicity of our present moment experience, we can rest in stillness and connect with the heart’s inner capacity for healing and freedom.

 Together we will explore some of the supports for presence: letting go of distraction, the deliberate cultivation of simplicity and contentment, and a renewed sense of connection with our own bodies, hearts, and minds in community.
 By bringing mindful attention to our moment to moment experience, we can learn to cultivate resilience amidst change and grow in awareness, love, and wisdom.

 The structure of this retreat includes guided meditations with Q&A each day, time for silent sitting and walking meditation periods, rest, mindful eating instruction, Dharma talks, and small group practice discussion meetings with the teachers.

 *retreat fees do not include teacher dana-donations: more information below*

 Single room with private bath $2400